pratham-aggr/TSwift-Tunes/README.md

 ## Contributions 🤝

-This project was developed as part of my DSC 10 class at UC San Diego.
-The DSC 10 team provided invaluable support throughout the project, guiding us in shaping the direction of our analysis and offering key insights.
+This project was developed as part of my **DSC 10** class at **UC San Diego**.
+The **DSC 10 team** provided invaluable support throughout the project, guiding us in shaping the direction of our analysis and offering key insights.
 They provided essential data sources and helpful hints to advance the project.

-Moreover, the DSC 10 team played a crucial role in transforming our analysis into a more accessible and engaging form by turning it into interactive widgets and designing a user-friendly interface.
+Moreover, the **DSC 10 team** played a crucial role in transforming our analysis into a more accessible and engaging form by turning it into interactive widgets and designing a user-friendly interface.
 Their expertise in data science and user experience was critical in making this project both informative and easy to interact with.

 This project would not have been possible without the contributions and support from the **DSC 10 team**, and I am extremely grateful for their assistance throughout the process.